 In Denmark, you must apply for unemployment benefits with your unemployment insurance fund if you become unemployed.
-Initially, you have to register yourself as a job seeker on your first day of unemployment.
-You can do this at your local job center or on jobnet.dk.
+Firstly, you have to register yourself as a job seeker on your first day of unemployment.
+You can do this at your local job centre or on Jobnet.dk.

-There is one job center in Randers.
+There is one job centre in Randers.
 Here you can get help and general information on how to find a job.

-The job center provides resources enabling you to find work and an IT system to advertise vacancies, using a job and CV database called "Jobnet".
+The job centre provides resources enabling you to find work and an IT system to advertise vacancies, using a job and CV database called Jobnet.

-Please note that the job center does not have the capacity to translate CVs or job vacancies.
+Please note that the job centre does not have the capacity to translate CVs or job vacancies.
 Your trade union or unemployment insurance fund may be able to help with translation.
-Google Translate might be useful as well for initial translation help, but be sure to have any information you translate that way proofread to ensure it has been translated correctly.

-The trade unions play a pivotal role in the Danish labor market.
-Thus, a lot of Danish workers are a member of a trade union.
-The trade unions assist with cases regarding pay and working conditions, and they can, for example, help with work-related injury cases and rehabilitation.
+The trade unions play a pivotal role in the Danish labour market.
+Thus, many Danish workers are members of a trade union.
+The trade unions assist with cases regarding pay and working conditions, and they can help with work-related injury cases and rehabilitation.
 Some trade unions also offer personal consultancy and career planning.

 Your choice of trade union and unemployment insurance fund depends on your education, position and workplace.
 The various trade unions are associated with specific unemployment insurance funds, but you do not need to be a member of both a trade union and an unemployment insurance fund – it is possible to be a member of just one of these organizations, independently of the other.